Best home improvement projects to increase your home value

 How is Figure's Home Equity Line Different?

 Most home equity lines have variable rates and loan amounts that you draw down like a credit card.
 Figure's home equity line is different.
-You'll get a lump sum payout at a fixed rate1, so you'll know how much money you'll be paying every month until the loan is fully paid back.
+You'll get a lump sum payout at a fixed rate1navigates to numbered disclaimer, so you'll know how much money you'll be paying every month until the loan is fully paid back.

 The application process is easy, secure, fast, and transparent.
 For most homeowners, applications take as little as five minutes online.
-Once you're approved, funding can happen in as little as five daysDisclaimer2.
+Once you're approved, funding can happen in as little as five days2navigates to numbered disclaimer.

 When to Use a Home Equity Line from Figure